andypiper/my-glitch-in-bio/README.md

-# Hello React! (blank)
+# Hello Links!

-[React](https://reactjs.org/) is a popular UI library for building web apps, usually single page apps.
-[Vite](https://vitejs.dev/) is a powerful tool for building javascript apps that bundles all of your code and shows immediate changes while you're editing.
-We're big fans!

-While you're in the editor working, Glitch is running your `start` script in the background (`vite dev`).
-The site will be in dev mode and you'll see your changes happen 🪄 immediately in the preview window.
-Once you close the editor window and your app goes to sleep, Glitch runs the `build` script and Vite builds your app for modern browsers.
+TBD

 ## What's in this project?

 ← `README.md`: That’s this file, where you can tell people what your cool website does and how you built it.

-← `index.html`: This is the main page template React uses to build your site.
-When you're ready to share it or add a custom domain, change SEO/meta settings in here.
+← `index.html`: This is the main page template vite uses to build your site.

-← `src/`: This folder contains all the files React will use to build your site.
+← `config/`: This folder contains JSON settings you can use to change your links, CSS files to style your page, and

-### Working in the `src/` folder 📁
+### Working in the `config/` folder 📁

 ← `src/index.jsx`: This is the root of your React app.
 If you add libraries like [chakra-ui](https://chakra-ui.com) or [redux](https://react-redux.js.org), you'll insert their providers here.
 The `<HelmetProvider`> is an example of a provider you'd use.